Vitalii-code/Wallpaper/README.md

  </p>

  # Wallpaper
-This program can parse images for your desktop background
+This program can download images for your desktop background

 # Features